macsleep/datalogger/docs/Restful.md

 </pre>

 ## Timer
 The timer of the PCF8563 RTC is the scheduler waking the ESP32 at regular intervals to read values via Modbus.
-It is an 8 bit timer clocked with 1/60 Hz which results in an interrupt every 1 to 255 minutes (4 hours and 15 minutes max).
+It is an 8 bit timer clocked at 1/60 Hz which results in an interrupt every 1 to 255 minutes (4 hours and 15 minutes max).
 To read the interrupt interval you can issue the following GET:
 <pre>
 curl http://datalogger.local/api/rtc/timer
 1